Students from England, Scotland, Wales or EU (except the Republic of Ireland)

 Level 2 Certificate in Essential Skills- Communication will be accepted as equivalent to GCSE English.

-Please note that for purposes of entry to this course the Level 2 Essential / Key Skill in Application of Number is NOT regarded as an acceptable alternative to GCSE Maths.
+Level 2 Essential / Key Skills in Application of Number is NOT regarded as an acceptable alternative to GCSE Maths.

 English Language Requirements